graygnuorg/pound/README.md

  apt-get install libnet-dns-perl
 ```

-You will need version 1.47 of `libnet-dns-perl`, which corresponds to
+You will need at least version 1.44 of `libnet-dns-perl`, which corresponds to
-version 1990 of `Net::DNS::Nameserver`.
+version 1963 of `Net::DNS::Nameserver`.

 To run tests, type